-Here are three images that show the planet before it fully became the onerare we know.
+Here are three images that show the planet beforeplanet it fully became the one we know.

 The Last Barbary Lion